orbcode/orbuculum/README.md

 In MSys2/MinGW-w64 run command: `pacman -S mingw-w64-x86_64-meson mingw-w64-x86_64-SDL2 ninja mingw-w64-x86_64-libusb mingw-w64-x86_64-toolchain mingw-w64-x86_64-zeromq git` to install all required dependencies.

+Note that at the moment the Windows build is using a forked libusb because of constraints in the upstream build opening multiple interfaces on the same device at the same time.
+Hopefully that situation is only temporary.

 Build
 -----